SF-DP-org/ansible/README.md

     host_hostname # hostname of instance

-    service_or_application_port # port on described application or service should be work
+    service_or_application_port # port on described application or service should work

 Example Playbook